das-jishu/simplifying/README.md

 swapByValues | array: Array,<br /> value1: any,<br /> value2: any | Swaps value1 and value2 in the array
 perform | array: Array,<br /> operation: string | Performs the said operation on the array.<br />Allowed Operations:<br />sum, product, min, max, average arrayToObject | array: Array | Converts an array to object slide | array: Array,<br /> steps: number,<br /> direction?: string | Shifts array by n steps in the given direction.
-The default direction is left. range | array: Array,<br /> start: number,<br /> end: number | Returns a subarray from start to end - 1
+The default direction is left range | array: Array,<br /> start: number,<br /> end: number | Returns a subarray from start to end - 1 jump | array: Array,<br /> steps: number | Returns a subarray jumping the steps mentioned

 <br />